© All Rights Reserved rendyng

 Getting around by car is usually the best way if you want to explore the more remote corners and don't want to rush too much and enjoy the beaches.
 There are many international and local agencies at the airport, seaport and the capital The Valley.
 The main road is tarred and a bit potholed, while gravel roads lead to most beaches.
 You need a temporary driving permit, which can be bought at the rental agency and remember that driving is on the left side of the road.

 You can also rent bikes and mopeds if you want, cheaper and as distances are not that big and the island is almost flat, this is not a bad option either.
+The roads do not have shoulders.
+Traffic is heavy on many main roads from the Valley to points west.
+Traffic is light in the Shoal Bay and East End areas, but there are some hills.

 There are no buses on the island, but taxis can take you almost anywhere.
 There are also possibilities to rent a taxi for several hours at a fixed price.
 The drivers double as guides but time is limited and most tours are 2-3 hours maximum.